 How to Comply 3 What do faculty need to do to comply with this policy?
 3 When does this policy take effect?
 3 Do faculty need to notify publisher(s) about this policy?
-3 What version of their article should Faculty submit to the repository?
-4 Scope of the Policy 4 Does this policy supersede UCSF open access policy, adopted May 21, 2012 ?4 Why does the policy use an automatic license?
-Why not just let faculty men on an individual basis?
+4 What version of their article should Faculty submit to the repository?
+4 Scope of the Policy 4 Does this policy supersede UCSF open access policy, adopted May 21, 2012?
+4 Why does the policy use an automatic license?
+Why not just let faculty members in to the policy on an individual basis?
 What kinds of writings does this apply to?
-5 Are Clinical faculty/Postdocs/Graduate students/undergraduates covered b y this policy?5 Opting Out (Obtaining a Waiver) 5 Can Faculty opt out of this policy?
+4 Are Clinical faculty/Postdocs/Graduate students/undergraduates covered by this policy?
+Opting Out (Obtaining a Waiver) 5 Can Faculty opt out of this policy?
 5 Does this policy require faculty to deposit even if they opt out?
-5 Are there benefits to depositing an article even if a faculty member opts ou t of the license grant?
-6 Doesn't the opt-out approach mean that the policy has no teeth?
-Won't pu all authors opt out? • Publishing Impact 6 UC Open Access Policy FAQ, 10/21/2013 Page Page 1 of 12
+5 Are there benefits to depositing an article even if a faculty member opts out of the license grant?
+Doesn't the opt-out approach mean that the policy has no teeth?
+Won't publishe just demand that all authors opt out?

-Which publishers allow this policy?
-6 Does this policy require that Faculty publish in particular journals or pay fees or "Artic Charges" to publish? • What effect will this have on the ability of Faculty to publish in top-ranked journals?
-7 My publisher is offering me Open Access for \$(absurd amount).
+Publishing Impact 6 What effect will this have on the ability of Faculty to publish in top-ranked journals ?
+6 Which publishers comply with this policy?
+6 What if my publisher requires me to wait before making my article publicly accessible?
+6 Does this policy require that Faculty publish in particular journals or pay fees or "Article Processing Charges" to publish?
+6 My publisher is offering me Open Access for \$(absurd amount).
 Should I pay for this?
-7 Copyright and Legal Aspects 8 Publishers usually require Faculty to check a box indicating transfer of copyright before published.
-Will Faculty be in compliance with the policy if they checked the box? • • Does the policy allow commercial re-use of an article?
-8 Why would anyone allow the commercial re-use of an article?
-9 Does the eScholarship repository or the University of California intend to make mone articles? • What happens in the case of co-authorship?
-What if a faculty member has co-authore at a university that does not have this kind of policy?
-Can faculty members make their work open access if it has copyrighted images in it? .
-9 Learn more about Open Access 10 Is OA publishing intended to move the burden of subscription costs on to Faculty?
-10 What about the article processing charges (APCs) - or other author-side costs - assoc Access?
-How can you say there are no costs associated with the UC Open Access Polic • Will funding agencies pay for publication costs?
-11 Will my Institution help pay for publication costs?
-11 Are OA journals peer-reviewed to the same degree as more traditional publications?.
-11 There are a lot of bad open access journals out there.
-How do we distinguish the good the bad ones?
-Do articles published in OA journals get as much credit during T&P reviews as articles commercial journals?
-Would there be a disproportionate impact on junior Faculty wh been tenured? o have not yet
+7 Copyright and Legal Aspects 7 Publishers often require Faculty to transfer copyright before an article is published Will Faculty be in compliance with the policy if they transfer copyright?
+Does the policy allow commercial re-use of an article?
+7 Why would anyone allow the commercial re-use of a scholarly article?
+8 Does the eScholarship repository or the University of California intend to make money from these articles?
+8 What happens in the case of co-authorship?
+What if a faculty member has co-authored with someone at a university that does not have this kind of policy?
+8 Can faculty members make their work open access if it has copyrighted images in Learn more about Open Access 9 Is OA publishing intended to move the burden of subscription costs on to Faculty? ? .
+9 What about the article processing charges (APCs) - or other author-side costs - associated with Open Access?
+How can you say there are no costs associated wit the UC Open Access Policy?
+Will funding agencies pay for publication costs?
+Will my Institution help pay for publication costs?
+Are OA journals peer-reviewed to the same degree as more traditional publications s?
+There are a lot of bad open access journals out there.
+How do we distinguish the good journals from the bad ones?
+Do articles published in OA journals get as much credit during T&P reviews as articles published in journals that charge subscriptions?
+Would there be a disproportionate impact on junior Faculty who have not yet been tenured? .
+10